ArturoDent/symbol-jump-and-select/README.md

   }
 },

-// show or filter only class symbols in the Tree View {
+// show or filter only class symbols in the TreeView
+{
-  "key": "alt+f",       // whatever keybinding you want "command": "symbolsTree.filterSymbolTree",
+  "key": "alt+f",       // whatever keybinding you want "command": "symbolsTree.applyFilters",
   "args": [
     "class"
   ],